santosfamilyfoundation/SantosInstallation/README.md

 ```

 The Vagrant install will help you set up the processing backend of the traffic analysis platform.
-Vagrant is supported for the Ubuntu operating system.
+Vagrant is supported for all major operating systems.

 ## Platforms
 An automated installer has been developed for the Windows operating system.
 More details are available in the [`windows` branch of this repository](https://github.com/santosfamilyfoundation/SantosInstallation/tree/windows).